Disputes Involving Regulated Utilities

 The regulatory principles

-In North America, there is a long history of regulating public utilities.
+In North America, there is a long history of regulation of public utilities.
 It began with railways, although it can be traced to common law restrictions defining canal operators as common carriers.
 In 1917, the Supreme Court of the United States first described one of the fundamental obligations of a public utility – the duty to serve – as follows:

 Corporations which devote their property use may not pick and choose, serving only the portions of the territory covered by their franchises which it is presently profitable for them to serve and restricting the development of the remaining portions by leaving their inhabitants in discomfort without the service which they alone can render.